 While in vitro fertilization (IVF) may be the first thing that comes to mind when you think of fertility treatment, there are several less invasive, less expensive options your doctor may want to explore.

-Clomid has been a popular choice amongst intended parents for more than 50 years.
+Clomid pills have been a popular choice amongst intended parents for more than 50 years.
 While it certainly boasts longevity in a field that has rapidly evolved in the past several decades, there are both pros and cons to taking this little pill.

 Thanks to clomiphene citrate, known as Clomid and also sold generically under other brand names like Serophene, millions of women have become pregnant since it first hit the market in 1967.
 The oral pill works to regulate or induce ovulation, stimulating the number of hormones that support the growth and release of a mature egg in women who are not ovulating regularly enough to get pregnant.
 The typical protocol is a 50mg dose per day on days 3 to 7 of the menstrual cycle, though precise treatment will vary by individual.

-Most women will ovulate 7 to 10 days after Clomid, which means you’re most likely to conceive on days 11 through 21 of your cycle.
-Statistics show that, when taken as directed, 80 percent of women will respond to the treatment and successfully ovulate on Clomid.
+Most women will ovulate 7 to 10 days after taking Clomid pills, which means you’re most likely to conceive on days 11 through 21 of your cycle.
+Statistics indicate that when taken as directed, the success rate of clomid shows 80 percent of women will respond to the treatment and successfully ovulate on Clomid.

 Clomid strictly addresses ovulation; if that is the only barrier preventing a woman from becoming pregnant, it’s likely that she’ll have success with Clomid.
 The problem is that this particular treatment doesn’t address other potential issues.
 Infertility can be related to anything from egg quality to low sperm count to structural complications and beyond; if there are additional factors at play, Clomid alone will not get you any closer to pregnancy.